-Why would you need an air purifier?
+Why would you need an indoor air purifier?

-- An air purifier will help you keep your indoor air free of any harmful gases and contaminants that may result in serious health issues.
+- An home air purifier will help you keep your indoor air free of any harmful gases and contaminants that may result in serious health issues.

 - Diseases that come about as a result of inhaling contaminated are eliminated.
 The diseases may include cancers from inhaling toxic gases.

-Choosing an air purifier
+Choosing the best indoor air purifier

 Keep in mind the budget

 You will need to know what budget you will work with before choosing your home air purification system.
-You will also need to know the different prices for air purifiers in the market so that you do not under-budget.
+You will also need to know the different prices for oxygen purifiers in the market so that you do not under-budget.
 Choose a purifier that once you purchase keeping in mind that operational costs arise such as maintenance and replacement and cleaning of filters.
 Replacing the filters is not expensive and you can always replace them after ever three months.
 You will also need to pay the expert who will be servicing the home purification system.
 The purifier may be costly at the purchase point but if it works efficiently, this will mean running costs will be reduced significantly.

 Your preferred HEPA filtration system

-HEPA filtration technology for home air purification systems is the best for cleaning indoor air.
+HEPA filtration technology for indoor air purification is the best for cleaning indoor air.
 HEPA filters any particles below 0.3 microns from the air in a room.
 The air is free from of any microorganisms making it healthy and non-hazardous when inhaled.
 HEPA purification systems have labels indicated either true HEPA or absolute HEPA as they under control by the government.
 These systems have filters that require yearly replacement and this may be a bit expensive but if you think about how effective they are, you will settle for them.

 Clean Air Delivery Rate

-Abbreviated as CADR, the clean air delivery rate simply means the total amount of air filtered through the home air purification system.
+Abbreviated as CADR, the clean air delivery rate simply means the total amount of air filtered through the system.
 The CADR varies proportionally with the level of contaminants and pollutants in the air.
-The higher the levels of the contaminants, the higher the level of the CADR for the air purifier.
+The higher the levels of the contaminants, the higher the level of the CADR for the indoor air purifier.
 It is very important that you understand all the details and specifications on the label of the purifier before you take it home.
 Ensure that the purifier you have settled for is capable of handling the situation at home.
 Lower CADR means that the purifier can withstand long hours or air purification than one with higher CADR.

-Also related to the size of the air purifier is the purifier’s rate of change per hour, ACH.
+Also related to the size of the oxygen purifier is the purifier’s rate of change per hour, ACH.
 This rate determines how quick the home air purification system cleans the volume of air in the room every hour.
 Labels indicating the purifier as a rate of 4 ACH are most preferable.

 Different home air purification systems available on the market

 Home air purifiers vary in shapes and sizes as well as performance and versatility.
-Common air purifiers available in the market include HEPA (high energy particulate Air) air purifiers.
+Common indoor air purifiers available in the market include HEPA (high energy particulate Air) air purifiers.
 They trap slightly bigger particles with an accuracy of 99.97% without releasing any harmful compounds or byproducts.
 Once the filter is full of dust, it ceases the filtration instantly.
 Based on this plus the frequency of use, regular replacement of the HEPA filters will be necessary.